uwcartlab/webmapping/Chapter5/readme.md

 ### I. Adapting Examples

 Making use of tutorial examples requires figuring out how to integrate them into your own code.
 This can be tricky if you are not used to reading JavaScript.
-Let's return to the [_Using GeoJSON with Leaflet_](http://leafletjs.com/examples/geojson.html) tutorial and see how we can integrate it with the _MegaCities.geojson_ file from last week.
+Let's return to the [_Using GeoJSON with Leaflet_](http://leafletjs.com/examples/geojson.html) tutorial and see how we can integrate it with the _MegaCities.geojson_ file from last chapter.

 > ### **Copy _MegaCities.geojson_ from _unit-1_ into the _data_ folder of your _unit-2_ _data_ website directory.
 Copy the _geojsonTutorial.js_ file in the _js_ folder of your _unit-2_ directory, which contains the working code from the second Leaflet tutorial, and rename the copy _adaptedTutorial.js_.
 Add a script link to _adaptedTutorial.js_ in _index.html_.**